Code-Institute-Submissions/milestone-1/README.md

 * I'd like to thank my Code Institute mentor Chris Zielinski for his help and guidance on this project.

-*  I’d like to thank the Code Institute student care tutors for quick response to any questions I had and also for the encouraging emails that help to motivate me.
+*  I’d like to thank the Code Institute student care tutors for quick response to any questions I had, and also for the encouraging emails that help to motivate me.

-*   I’d like to thank the Code Institute slack community for the help and support with any questions I had and also the information and feedback I received.
+*   I’d like to thank the Code Institute slack community for the help and support with any questions I had, and also the information and feedback I received.